MichaelGit202/441_Project/project/Project.md

 - **RAG**: Queries a ChromaDB for relevant info when the LLM sees fit, to help it make a decision for the scenario that follows DND 5e rules, or to help get inspiration for scene generation or item description.
 - **RNG**: Rolls an n sided die, where n is decided by the parameter in the function call, and interprets what that result means in the context of the scenario.
+- **Scene**: Generates environment descriptions for different game settings.
+- **Player Input**: Prompts the player for decisions or actions in the game.
+- **RNG**: Simulates random outcomes for chance-based events.
+- **Dialogue**: Handles NPC conversations and interactions with the player.
+- **Battle**: Manages combat scenarios between the player and enemies.
+- **Item**: Generates or describes items found or used by the player.
+- **Trader**: Simulates buying, selling, or trading with NPCs.

+  -  Note: There is also many Game State functions inside of gamestate.py, which is employed by the game_state_agent.
+Though fully implementing this without causing too much delay in the game proved to take too long and it was set aside.

 These tools reinforce AI capabilities (LO1) and leverage external libraries effectively (LO2).
 ---

 ## 4. Planning & Reasoning